vijaybharatigate6/ReadmeDemo/README.md

 ### Configuration

 Now You need to set project configuration settings such as database details, port on which server run, Payment gateway credentials etc. To do so open file
 [`config.py`] (https://github.com/gate6/poolagency/blob/master/src/config.py).
-It contains enviorment wise bifurcation of configuration settings,you setup project on prd,staging,test,dev,local . suppose if you are setup project on local than provide all the detailes in localhost node like shown below:
+It contains enviorment wise bifurcation of configuration settings,you setup project on prd,staging,test,dev,local . suppose if you are setup project on local than provide all the detailes in local node like shown below:

 ```shell